 About Yannick Landais

-Since 2013, he is the President of the French-Japanese chemical Association (http://fjs.crihan.fr/FJS/Bienvenue.html).
-He is a member of the International Advisory Board of the “European Journal of Organic Chemistry”.
+Between 2013 and 2018, he served as the President of the French-Japanese chemical Association (http://fjs.crihan.fr/FJS/Bienvenue.html).
+He has been a member of the International Advisory Board of the “European Journal of Organic Chemistry” (2015-2020).
+Since 2021, he is a Review Editor for “Frontiers in Chemistry – Organic Chemistry“.

 Award and Distinctions